-The American Oriental Society is pleased to announce a call for submissions for a prize to honor eminent Semitist and AOS member, Jonas C. Greenfield (10/30/263/13/95).
-The Greenfield Prize now carries a cash award of $5000, and is granted every three years to a younger scholar for the best published article in any area of Semitic studies that has been published during the most recent two-year period.
+The American Oriental Society is pleased to announce a call for submissions for a prize to honor eminent Semitist and AOS member, Jonas C. Greenfield (10/30/26—3/13/95).
+The Greenfield Prize now carries a cash award of $5000, and is granted every four years to a younger scholar for the best published article in any area of Semitic studies that has been published during the most recent three-year period.

 The selection of the award-winning article will be made by the AOS Greenfield Prize Committee.
-The results of the competition will be announced in February 2013.
-Presentation of the award will take place at the 2013 Annual Meeting of the American Oriental Society in Portland , OR.
+The results of the competition will be announced in February 2016.
+Presentation of the award will take place tentatively at the 2016 Annual Meeting of the American Oriental Society in Boston, MA.

 three (3) copies of the published article and